NordicHPC/sonar/doc/HOWTO-DAEMON.md

 ```
 cadence = <duration value>
 domain = <string>                               # default none
+on-startup = <bool>                             # default true
 ```

 If there is a `domain` then it must have the form `.x.y.z` with at least one element.
 It will be appended to all slurm prefix names in every NodeRange value to form full node names.

+If `on-startup` is `true` then a cluster operation will be executed every time the daemon is started, in addition to according to the cadence.

 ### `[programs]` section